Monk Basic Guide

 We then have two traits: Deep Meditation I & II.
 Deep Meditation I grants an 80% chance of generating a Chakra upon landing a critical weaponskill.
 Deep Meditation II turns that 80% chance into a 100% chance.

 Finally, we have Brotherhood.
-Brotherhood has multiple effects, but in this section we’ll just talk about the effect pertaining to Chakra generation.
+Brotherhood has multiple effects, but in this section we’ll just talk about the effect pertaining to Chakra.
 Upon execution, party members within 15 yalms will gain the effect of Meditative Brotherhood for 15 seconds.
 While this buff is active on an ally, every time they execute a weaponskill or a spell, there is a 20% chance that you will gain a stack of Chakra.
-While the buff is active on yourself, you have a 100% chance to gain a Chakra each time you execute a weaponskill.
+While the buff is active on yourself, you have a 100% chance to gain a Chakra each time you execute a weaponskill and the Chakra Limit is increased to 10.

 Brotherhood Chakra gain is based on damage application.
 This means that following the use of a GCD with a slower damage application such as Demolish, your Chakra gain will occur much later in the GCD roll than it would after a Snap Punch, for example.